 Sharon Cuneta as a ‘Caregiver’

 I have been watching Filipino films online for the past few months.
 One particular movie that I would like to share with you was that of Sharon Cuneta entitled Caregiver.
-I am not a caregiver, so I don’t really know if this movie really reflects the life of the caregivers who are working outside the Philippines.
+I am not a caregiver, so I do not really know if this movie really reflects the life of the caregivers who are working outside the Philippines.
 I could not really say that I could relate but this film would somehow give you an idea about the life of a Filipino working as a caregiver abroad and what a tough job they have.

 It would somehow make you understand but still make you ask, why is it that a person chose to leave her job as a teacher in the Philippines and worked as a caregiver abroad?